DeclanHoare/shelltris/README.md

-If you find bugs and are able to fix them, please either make a pull request to my repository or e-mail them to David G. Atwood on dgatwood@mac.com and he'll try to get them into future versions of the software.
+If you find bugs and are able to fix them, please either make a pull request to my repository or e-mail them to David G. Atwood on dgatwood at mac dot com and he'll try to get them into future versions of the software.
 The same applies if you come up with interesting features.